hhachiya/position_dependent_inpainting/README.md

 # Position-dependent inpainting

-This reposititory provides data and codes used in the paper Position-Dependent Partial Convolutions for Supervised Spatial Interpolation in [ACML2022](https://proceedings.mlr.press/v189/hachiya23a/hachiya23a.pdf) and [MLWA](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4311229).
+This reposititory provides data and codes used in the paper Position-Dependent Partial Convolutions for Supervised Spatial Interpolation in [ACML2022](https://proceedings.mlr.press/v189/hachiya23a/hachiya23a.pdf) and [MLWA (submitted)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4311229).

 ## Requirement
 - Python 3